fjgreco/wsexample/README.md

-# wsexample
+# wslib-ncbi-ftp
-Examples

-Watson Studio FTP access to NCBI data repository
+Illustrate access to NCBI data repository from  Watson Studio using WSLIB interface.